 Sleep should be relaxing, but 35% of Americans struggle to get the recommended seven or more hours per night of shut-eye.
-Considering the serious consequences of not sleeping enough — including reduced performance, and increased risk of cardiovascular disease, cancer, diabetes, high blood pressure, and car accidents — it’s no surprise that many people turn to sleep aids to help them rest.
+Considering the serious consequences of not sleeping enough — including reduced performance, and increased risk of cardiovascular disease, cancer, diabetes, high blood pressure, and car accidents — it is no surprise that many people turn to sleep aids to help them rest.
 While prescription and over-the-counter drugs are one option, natural sleep aids are also popular.
-According to one study, 1 in 5 Americans has tried a natural sleep aid in the past 12 months.

 There is a staggering array of natural sleep aids available, all of which are rumored to offer the sleep you need.
 However, since the FDA does not review if supplements are safe or effective, finding the most effective natural sleep aid can be difficult.
 Learning about the evidence supporting different supplements, as well as their potential effects and side effects, can make it easier to decide which natural sleep aid might be best for you.

 However, it is important to consult your doctor before starting any new supplement.
 Natural does not always mean safe for everyone.
 Many supplements should not be taken by people who are allergic to the product, have certain conditions, or take certain medications.

 Melatonin is a sleep-regulating hormone produced by the pineal gland in our brains.
 It plays a significant role in organizing our circadian rhythms, the 24-hour sleep-wake cycles that govern when we wake up, feel alert, feel tired, and sleep.

 A wide range of factors can suppress melatonin production, particularly night-time exposure to light but also aging and some diseases.
 Since low melatonin levels can cause sleep disturbances, many people take supplemental melatonin in pill form.
 It is the fourth most popular natural supplement among American adults.